Head of School Welcome

 Head of school

-Hello and welcome to Compass!
+Hello and Welcome to Compass!

+Our students tell us they feel safe and at home at Compass–and they are at the center of all that we do.
 Please explore our website and feel free to reach out and learn what makes Compass High School a collaborative, supportive, college prep program for students who learn differently and how your student could thrive here.

 About Doug